7 Powerful Tips to Optimize your Online Travel Marketing

 Though this seems obvious, the first thing to do is to set the goals for your campaign.
 If you don’t set your goals, it is impossible to meet them.
 It’s surprising how many businesses jump right into launching marketing campaigns without first setting clear goals.

-Do you want to increase your ROI, your conversions, your sales or your traffic?
+Do you want to increase your ROI, your conversions, your sales, or your traffic?
 Or maybe your goal for this campaign is to increase brand awareness with specific markets?
 Don’t just jump in because you think you should be running online marketing campaigns without first having clear reasons for doing so.

 2. Determine your Budget and Media

-Once you have set your goals, you are now in a position to determine what media you want to use to promote message and set a budget.
+Once you have set your goals, you are now in a position to determine what media you want to use to promote messages and set a budget.
 Ad networks have tools to help you determine your budget.
 However, once you begin, you can analyze what’s working and what isn’t and adjust your budget accordingly.

 3. Tailor Your Message According to your Customer’s Journey

 Unless you have the broadest type of consumer product (think Coca-Cola), the time is long gone when you can fire out old-fashioned shotgun blasts that scatter across the landscape.
-Online marketing today is about personalizing the journey for each customer, giving them the relevant information they need and creating relationships.
+Online marketing today is about personalizing the journey for each customer, giving them the relevant information they need, and creating relationships.